 The worst thing you can do is cover up for majority of the year in sunscreen and then expect to be protected when you head off for a swim under the summer sun.

-Antioxidant rich foods can also provide natural protection against burning, such as rubbing in coconut oil onto your body at night and consuming coconut products, berries, spirulina, sea buckthorn, olives, turmeric and green leafy vegetables in your daily diet.
+Antioxidant rich foods can also provide natural protection against burning, such as rubbing in coconut oil or beef tallow onto your body at night and consuming animal fats, coconut products, berries, spirulina, sea buckthorn, olives, turmeric and green leafy vegetables in your daily diet.
 Enhancing your Glutathione levels through supplementation, will also provide important antioxidant skin protection.

 To protect yourself from an unbalanced vitamin D exposure, it is best practise to combine vitamin D rich sunshine time with protective and synergistic vitamins A and K2.
-My favourite food sources are cod liver oil, patè, grass fed butter, slow cooked whole chicken or beef cuts on the bone and also enjoying the bone broth this brings.
+My favourite food sources are cod liver oil, patè, grass fed butter, slow cooked whole chicken or beef cuts on the bone and also enjoying the natural meat stock this creates.